searls/searls.github.com/content/posts/gaming-with-a-mac-plus-egpu.md

 ### Setting up Windows via Boot Camp

+**Before you do anything else, disconnect your eGPU.** When it's safe to plug it in under Windows, I'll let you know!

 This process hasn't changed much in the last 12 years.
 Start by [downloading Windows 10](https://www.microsoft.com/en-us/software-download/windows10).

 As of mid-June 2019, the most recent downloadable version of the Windows 10 installer was the October 2018 release: